antonyanuraj/antonyanuraj.github.io/README.md

 ### 1) Create a new GitHub Repository

 **Using Distributed Version Control Systems (DVCS) is more beneficial than using centralized sytems.
-Some of the benefits include better performance and allow users to work offline.
+According to Andrew Etter's book some of the benefits include better performance and allow users to work offline.
 Ability to work concurrently on the same file is what wins it for DVCS.
 The repository allows multiple people to contribute to it which brings benefits such as ability to peer review a person's work.**

    - Login to the GitHub Account.